Atticus-Withakay/MultiSearchEngine/README.md

 - The Description parser could be improved, currently gets the inner text from a search result but the formating
 - Add a current page = x to the ui
 - The background worker helps a lot with not blocking the UI but there is a bug where the previous button wouldnt enable until the window loses focus then gets refocused.
 My fix is just to reset the bindings but this is not a proper fix as it does that for all commmands not just the one that isnt updating.
+- Add a selection feature that would allow the user to make a "cart" of results and once review has been done display only the interesting results.